-MSU Great Falls College of Technology Dental Assistant Program JOB SHADOW VERIFICATION
+Great Falls College Montana State University Dental Assistant Program JOB SHADOW VERIFICATION

-The individual who is providing this form is in the process of making an application to the Dental Assistant program at MSU-Great Falls College of Technology.
+The individual who is providing this form is in the process of making an application to the Dental Assistant program at Great Falls College Montana State University.
 We feel that it is essential that this individual become aware of what is involved in the job performance of a dental assistant.
 We request that you have this individual observe as many different procedures as possible in your department and then document on this form which procedures they were able to observe.
-If you have any questions regarding this request or the form please feel free to call either of the individuals listed below.
+If you have any questions regarding this request or the form please feel free to call the individual listed below.
 We thank you for your assistance in providing this opportunity for this applicant.
 Please return the completed form to the individual.